hashicorp/vagrant/docs/vagrantfile.md

 ## config.puppet

 Vagrant can use [Puppet](http://www.puppetlabs.com/puppet) to provision virtual environments.
 This is a built-in provisioners which includes its own configuration.

 The settings below only have an effect if Puppet is used as the provisioner.
-Puppet provisioning can be enabled by setting `provisioner` to `:puppet.
+Puppet provisioning can be enabled by setting `provisioner` to `:puppet`.

 `config.puppet.manifest_path` represents the manifests path on your host machine located relative to your project directory.
 Vagrant will expand whatever path you place in this configuration option and use those manifests during provisioning.

 `config.puppet.pp_path` represents the path for your manifests on the virtual machine, it defaults to `/tmp/vagrant-puppet`.